sensei-hacker/inavwiki/Home.md

 ## Searching the wiki

-You may use the right pane to list all the available Wiki pages or search via Google (at least) as follows:
+You may use the right pane to list all the available Wiki pages or use the Github search function (top left corner).
+Unfortunately, the wiki is no longer indexed by the major search engines.

-* In the search bar enter `site:github.com/iNavFlight/inav/wiki TOPIC` (where TOPIC is your search item), e.g.
-* `site:github.com/iNavFlight/inav/wiki 3DR` for information on using 3DR radios with INAV
-* `site:github.com/iNavFlight/inav/wiki mission planner` for information about iNav capable mission planners

-The wider project (issues, pull requests) can be searched by omitting the `wiki` term, e.g.:

-* `site:github.com/iNavFlight/inav softserial`

 ## Documents from source code